dseny/UHDVD/README.md

 ```

 ## Dependences
-4KRD Pretrained models are stored in './checkpoints/4KRD'.
+4KRD pretrained models are stored in './checkpoints/4KRD'.

 __For requires, run following commands.__
 ```